Taryn has been brewing mead for twenty-five years. She received a Brewing Laurel in the SCA for medieval brewing and now keeps her own bees

 Make great mead in only three weekends

 Want to begin your first batch of mead, but don't know how?
 Made a batch of mead but it tasted terrible? (don't worry, it happens to the best of us).
-Maybe you've only *heard* of mead (on Game of Thrones) and have no idea what it's all about... but you'd like to give it a shot!
+Maybe you've only heard of mead on tv and have no idea what it's all about... but you'd like to give it a shot!

 Here's a step-by-step instruction manual on how to make your first batch of mead, and it'll only take three weekends of work all up.

 In the end you'll have five gallons of sweet ambrosia to share with friends and impress your family.